mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Create a Custom Script in `package.json`

 - What benefits can you see from creating your own scripts?
+Error handling, increase productivity, customize tasks, etc.

 ```json
 // package.json